Study of the electromagnetic background in the XENON100 experiment: Conclusions

 The design goal of XENON100, to gain a factor of 100 reduction in background rate compared to XENON10 (0.6~events$\cdot$kg$^{-1}\cdot$day$^{-1}\cdot$keV$^{-1}$~\cite{xe10-independent}), has been achieved.
 This has been possible thanks to a selection of all detector materials, an innovative design of the cryogenic system, the use of an active LXe veto, and an improved passive shield.

-The predicted rate of single scatter electronic recoil events in the energy region below 100~keV, without veto coincidence cut is 15.8$\times$10$^{-3}$ (9.6$\times$10$^{-3}$) events$\cdot$kg$^{-1}\cdot$day$^{-1}\cdot$keV$^{-1}$ for 40~kg (30~kg) fiducial mass (Table~\ref{tab:summaryElectronRecoils}).
-By applying a veto cut with an average energy threshold of 100~keV, these rates are reduced to 6.1$\times$10$^{-3}$ (4.6$\times$10$^{-3}$)~events$\cdot$kg$^{-1}\cdot$day$^{-1}\cdot$keV$^{-1}$ for 40~kg (30~kg) fiducial mass.
+The predicted upper limit on the average single scatter electronic recoil rate in the energy region below 100~keV, without an active veto veto is 17.3$\times$10$^{-3}$ (10.8$\times$10$^{-3}$) events$\cdot$kg$^{-1}\cdot$day$^{-1}\cdot$keV$^{-1}$ for 40~kg (30~kg) fiducial mass (Table~\ref{tab:summaryElectronRecoils}).
+By applying a veto cut with an average energy threshold of 100~keV, these rates are reduced to 7.0$\times$10$^{-3}$ (5.3$\times$10$^{-3}$)~events$\cdot$kg$^{-1}\cdot$day$^{-1}\cdot$keV$^{-1}$ for 40~kg (30~kg) fiducial mass.
 The discrimination between electron and nuclear recoils based on the ratio of proportional to primary scintillation light (S2/S1) is not considered in this paper, and provides a further background reduction of~$>$99\%.

 From the good agreement between Monte Carlo simulation and measured data, as shown in Figures~\ref{figDataMC} and \ref{figDataMCzoom}, and the predicted background rates from Table~\ref{tab:summaryElectronRecoils}, it can be concluded that the electronic recoil background in the XENON100 experiment during the commissioning run in Fall 2009~\cite{xe100-independent} is dominated by the natural radioactivity in the detector materials.
 With an optimized fiducial volume cut and an active veto cut, the background rate in the energy region of interest can be reduced down to a level where radioactive $^{85}$Kr in LXe starts to dominate.